Non-Offending Caregiver Support Group

 These training teach adults how to prevent, recognize and react responsibly to child sexual abuse.
 Beginning with Stewards of Children® adults learn the facts about child sexual abuse, and best practices for recognizing, responding to and preventing abuse in their communities and organizations.
 For those that have completed Stewards of Children®, supplemental trainings take a deeper dive and further develop skills and challenges adults face when navigating abuse prevention in the real world.

 The Healthy Relationship Project (an initiative of Prevent Child Abuse Vermont), is a youth- focused prevention curriculum.
 Safe Shores offers “Care for Kids” for children in preschool through grade 2 and “We Care Elementary” for grades 3-6.
 Both programs offer a six-session, health-based curriculum that builds age-appropriate protective factors to make children less vulnerable to abuse and reduce the risk of them harming other children.
 These include empathy, communication and coping skills.
 To implement the curriculum, Safe Shores trains and supports school staff to present the curriculum to their students and integrate the program in a sustainable way.
-For more information, contact Ms. Gerald De Leon, Prevention and Outreach Associate, at email@example.com .
+For more information, contact Ms. Gerald De Leon, Prevention and Outreach Coordinator, at firstname.lastname@example.org .

 Community Outreach and Tabling